open-covid-19/data/README.md

 See the [source documentation](src) for more technical details.

 ## Contribute
 If you spot an error in the data, or there's a country you would like to include, the best way to contribute to this project is by helping maintain the data on the relevant Wikipedia article.
 Not only can that data be parsed automatically by this project, but it will also help inform millions of others that receive their information from Wikipedia.

 For code contributions, take a look at the [source directory](src/README.md) for more information.

-If you do something cool with the data (e.g., visualization or analysis), please let us know.
+If you do something cool with the data (e.g., visualization or analysis), please let us know!

 ## Contributors

 The main creator of this project is Oscar Wahltinez.
 Other contributors will be listed here in the future.